 Spring is always chock full of book launches happening from coast to coast.
 You may be able to host a book launch for a local poet, or even organize a multi-book launch for several poets.
 If you are interested in organizing a book launch, consider contacting publishers ahead of time to see if they may be able to help you coordinate with the author!

-Our 2017 theme is time, and we encourage you to get creative with how you incorporate it!
-You can find our official 2017 visual materials here.
+The theme for NPM 2020 is “A World of Poetry” and we encourage you to get creative with how you incorporate it!
 If you run a regular literary event, we hope you’ll consider making your April event poetry-themed and maybe even time-themed.
 Poets could read work they composed when they were younger, or could read first drafts of now-published work; you could pair established and emerging poets to read their own or each others’ work and discuss how they inspire or influence each other; consider honouring Canada’s history and inviting Indigenous poets to read at your event.

 SHARE AND CREATE